dortania/Wireless-Buyers-Guide/types-of-wireless-card/mpcie.md

 # Older models(Not natively supported in Mojave)

-With these models you'll need to reinject the old plugin your wireless card used in High Sierra to work in Mojave.
-There's a couple different kexts to do this but generally we recommend avoiding these wireless cards
+With these models, you'll need to reinject the old plugin your wireless card used in High Sierra to work in Mojave.
+There are a couple of different kexts to do this but generally, we recommend avoiding these wireless cards

 * **BCM94322**4 HMS/HMB (ABGN, 2x2:2)
    * Dell DW1520